agrc/gis.utah.gov/discover/resources/index.md

 **ArcGIS Pro 2.x:**

 1. `Insert -> Connections -> New WMTS Server`
-1. Paste the `WMTS` link [you have been provided]({{ "/discover/#connect" | prepend: site.baseurl }} "view Discover sign up information") into the `Server URL:` line and click `OK`
+1. Paste the `WMTS` link [you have been provided]({% link discover/index.html %}#connect "view Discover sign up information") into the `Server URL:` line and click `OK`
 1. Navigate to the newly added `utah imagery - WMTS on discover.agrc.utah.gov.wmts` connection under `Servers` in the Catalog window.
 1. Expand the nodes until you see a list of all of the imagery and base map services that are available to your login.
-The full list can be viewed on the main [Discover]({{ "/discover/#services" | prepend: site.baseurl }}) page.
+The full list can be viewed on the main [Discover]({% link discover/index.html %}#services) page.
 1. Add your desired service to your map like you would any other layer.

 **ArcMap 10.x**

 1. `Add Data`, select `GIS Server` from the `Look in:` dropdown list, and double-click `Add WMTS server`
-1. Paste the `WMTS` link [you have been provided]({{ "/discover/#connect" | prepend: site.baseurl }} "view Discover sign up information") into the `URL:` line and click `OK` (don't worry about Parameters, Server Layers, or Username/Password)
+1. Paste the `WMTS` link [you have been provided]({% link discover/index.html %}#connect "view Discover sign up information") into the `URL:` line and click `OK` (don't worry about Parameters, Server Layers, or Username/Password)
 1. Navigate to the newly added `utah imagery – WMTS on discover.agrc.utah.gov` connection and **double click** to connect.

    - You can rename the connection after it has been added

-1. Expand the nodes until you see a list of all of the imagery and base map services that are avialbe to your login.
-The list can be viewed on the main [Discover]({{ "/discover/#services" | prepend: site.baseurl }}) page.
+1. Expand the nodes until you see a list of all of the imagery and base map services that are available to your login.
+The list can be viewed on the main [Discover]({% link discover/index.html %}#services) page.
 1. Add your desired service to your map like you would any other layer.

 ### Adding a WMTS or WMS Service to a Web Map